 - First Reader: come to the lectern during the Collect of the Day.

 - Second Reader: come to the lectern during the end of the Psalm.

-- As you enter/leave the altar area, pause and bow towards the altar while standing at the top of the stairs.
+- As you enter/leave, walk to the front of the altar table, pause and bow your head towards the altar table.

-- If you are reading scripture, use the lectionary Bible or sheet at the lectern.
+- If you are reading scripture, use the lectionary Bible at the lectern.
 Do not bring up a bulletin, sheet or Bible.

 - Open the passage simply: “A reading from (name of the book)” or “A reading from Paul’s letter to the church at (name of city).
 Please do not cite the chapter and verse numbers or include any additional introduction (including a greeting).

 - Tell the story, read the letter, say it like you mean it!